Hello, fellow sleepy parents – I’m Kimberly. Thanks for visiting Sleep Training Kids!

 Using this site, I’m still able to answer as many of the questions I get as possible – using the extensive hours of research and experience I’ve gained over the years as a guide.

-And with my Bachelor’s degree in science (2007, Brigham Young University) and Utah nursing license, I tap into those research skills to make sure that the information I share is the latest, evidence-based research that the scientific community has to offer.
+And with my Bachelor’s degree in science (2007, Brigham Young University) and nursing license, I tap into those research skills to ensure that the information I share is the latest, evidence-based research that the scientific community offers.

 So with all of this in mind, this website is designed to pass on the information, tips, advice, and experience I’ve picked up over the years.
 I’ve gained this experience as a mom, a nurse, and (an unintended) sleep training expert.

-In order to keep all of this information free and available to everyone who needs a better night’s sleep, I do use ads on this site.
-Using ads and passive marketing means I can keep sharing the information for free, rather than charging fees.
+I use ads on this site to keep all of this information free and available to everyone who needs a better night’s sleep.
+Using ads and passive marketing means I can keep sharing the information for free rather than charging fees.
 The ads aren’t there to spite you, but rather as a necessity – so thanks for understanding.

 All of the links, products, and companies I recommend on this site are ones I trust and use – or ones I would have used had they existed back when I needed them most.
 If, for any reason, you do have a problem with any of them, please email me.
 That way I can look into it, contact the company, and/or remove the link if needed.

-I really hope you enjoy what I’ve put together here for you.
+I hope you enjoy what I’ve put together here for you.
 Please let me know if you have any questions, suggestions, comments, concerns, or emotional outbursts.
-I’d love to know how I can improve this website and online resources.
+I’d love to know how to improve this website and online resources.

 Hang in there – it does get better.